Absolventa/best_boy/README.md

 * Updated dependencies for rspec and kaminari
 * Make recover_report_history rake task a noop for no previously tracked BestBoyEvents
 * Bugfix for report recovery rake task
+* use appraisal for testing against different gemsets andRRuby versions

 #### 2.1.3
 * Compatible with Rails 4.1